CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

     cumulus@switch:~$ sudo vtysh -c 'sh ip r'
     % Ambiguous command.

-ATo disable a command or feature can be disabled in FRRouting by, prepending the command with
+A command or feature can be disabled in FRRouting by prepending the command with `no`.
-`no`.
 For example:

     cumulus@switch:~$ sudo vtysh
     switch# configure terminal
     switch(config)# router ospf
     switch(config-router)# no area 0.0.0.1 range 10.10.10.0/24